earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ### Adjust Line Width by Attribute

-If we want a unique line width for each factor level or attribute category in our spatial object, we can use a similar syntax to the one we used for colors.
+If you want a unique line width for each factor level or attribute category in your spatial object, you can use a similar syntax to the one you used for colors.
-Here we use `scale_size_manual()` to set the line width for each category in the `RTTYP` attribute.
+Here you use `scale_size_manual()` to set the line width for each category in the `RTTYP` attribute.
 Similar to the colors set above, `ggplot()` will apply the line width in the order of the factor levels in the data.
 This is by default alphabetical.